Jacksonville, Florida: Leisure and entertainment

 The VyStar Veterans Memorial Arena, opened in 2003, is a 16,000-seat multi-purpose arena featuring live sporting events that houses the Jacksonville Sports Hall of Fame.
 It is linked to Theatre Jacksonville and Players by the Sea, both non-profit theater companies, and attracts national and prominent local live theater performances.
-It replaced the outdated Jacksonville Coliseum, built in 1960 and demolished on June 26, 2003.
+It replaced the outdated Jacksonville Coliseum, built in 1960 and demolished in June 2003.

 Daily's Place is an amphitheater adjacent to EverBank Field and regularly hosts concerts.
 The Jacksonville Zoo and Gardens has the second largest animal collection in the state.
 The zoo features elephants, lions, and jaguars, with an exhibit, Range of the Jaguar, hosted by the former owners of the Jacksonville Jaguars, Delores and Wayne Weaver.
 It also has a multitude of reptile houses, free flight aviaries, and many other animals.